chrisamaral/formerly/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 A modest form library for React, designed to make large form serialization and validation easier.
+It aims to do so while keeping a healthy balance between declarativeness and readability.

 - Basics
 - Nesting